iammuhammadbinsadiq/Deep-Learning-Models-Applications/CNN/readme.md

 # Convolutional Neural Networks (CNN) Projects

 ## Overview
 Welcome to the "Convolutional Neural Networks (CNN) Projects" repository!
 This collection offers implementations of CNNs for a variety of image-related tasks, demonstrating the versatility and power of deep learning in computer vision.
-From digit classification to real-time object detection, this repository provides well-documented examples to help you understand and apply CNNs in various domains.
+From emotion recognition to digit classification and real-time object detection, this repository provides well-documented examples to help you understand and apply CNNs in various domains.

 ## CNN Implementations

+### 1. Real-Time Emotion Recognition
+- **File:** `real_time_emotion_recognition.py`
+- **Description:** This project implements a real-time emotion recognition system using a CNN trained on the FER-2013 dataset.
+The model classifies facial expressions captured from a webcam into seven emotions: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
+The project includes model training, real-time detection, and emotion visualization.

-### 1. MNIST Digit Classification
+### 2. MNIST Digit Classification
 - **File:** `cnn_mnist_classification.ipynb`
 - **Description:** This notebook guides you through building a CNN to classify handwritten digits using the MNIST dataset.
 It covers all aspects from data preprocessing to model training and evaluation, making it a great starting point for beginners.

-### 2. Fashion MNIST Image Classification
+### 3. Fashion MNIST Image Classification
 - **File:** `cnn_fashion_mnist_classification.ipynb`
 - **Description:** This notebook extends CNN usage to more complex image classification tasks with the Fashion MNIST dataset.
 It provides a comprehensive look at preprocessing, model architecture, and performance evaluation.

-### 3. Real-Time Object Detection
+### 4. Real-Time Object Detection
 - **File:** `object_detection_ssd_mobilenet.py`
 - **Description:** This script implements real-time object detection using the SSD MobileNet V2 architecture.
 It includes loading pre-trained models, processing input images, and visualizing detected objects with bounding boxes.

 ## Repository Structure

+- **Real-Time Emotion Recognition**
+  - *real_time_emotion_recognition.py*: Implementation of a real-time emotion recognition system using a CNN trained on the FER-2013 dataset.

 - **MNIST Digit Classification**
   - *cnn_mnist_classification.ipynb*: A step-by-step guide to implementing a CNN for digit classification using the MNIST dataset.